djq/dusp_viz/urban_data.md

 ## ggplot2

 [ggplot2](http://had.co.nz/ggplot2/) is a visualization and analsis package for R. We are going to focus on using some of the plotting functions, and illustrate facet-plotting.
-First load the following libraries into your workspace:
+First load the library into your workspace:

 	library(ggplot2)
-	library(foreign)

 On the ggplot2 website you can see many different types of plots.
 The most basic is the `qplot()` function; the more complicated plotting function is `ggplot()`.
 First try using `qplot` to examine some of the NY data.

 	qplot(data=mn, x=YearBuilt, y=BldgArea)

-This shoes one huge value on the y-axis.
+This shows one huge value on the y-axis.
 Lets remove it (ignoring the reasoning)

-	mn <- subset(mn, mn$BldgArea < 1e7)
+	mn <- subset(mn, mn$BldgArea < 1e7)		# we are overwriting the dataframe 'mn'

-There also several 0 year values. remove them too
+There also several 0 year values - remove them too

 	mn <- subset(mn, mn$YearBuilt != 0)

-# now replot
+Now replot:

 	qplot(data=mn, x=YearBuilt, y=BldgArea)